syncfusion/blazor-docs/src/diagrams/diagram/annotations/connector-annotation.md

----
-title: "Connector's Label"
-component: "Diagram"
-description: "How to position the lable for connector"
----

 # How to position connector’s annotation

 Annotations of a connector can be positioned using the following properties of AnnotationEditorViewModel class.